KaseyMarkel/Plant-Transcriptional-Repression-Toolkit/README.md

 # Plant-Transcriptional-Repression-Toolkit

-This repo houses the code to perform all analyses and generate all figures in the manuscript "sign and characterization of a transcriptional repression toolkit for plants".
+This repo houses the code to perform all analyses and generate all figures in the manuscript "Design and characterization of a transcriptional repression toolkit for plants".

 We hope that publishing our code will facilitate re-use and make our science more transparent.